Shim (band)

 Shim is a hard rock band fronted by former Sick Puppies lead vocalist Shimon Moore.
-The band formed after Moore's departure from Sick Puppies which he fronted from 1997–2014.
+The band formed after Moore's departure from Sick Puppies which he fronted from 1997 to 2014.
 On 16 May 2018, the band released their debut single "Hallelujah".
 Following the single, they made a debut performance at Rock on the Range on 20 May 2018.
 On 14 September 2018, the band released their eponymous debut album, SHIM.
 Moore described the record as "definitely a solo record" when interviewed by Loudwire stating that most of the material was produced in his bedroom.
 On 9 April 2020 Shim had his first stream on Twitch as the Hollywood Rebellion.